owhite/balancing-robot-notes/DOCS/MESC_control_variables.md

 - **`max_request_Idq.q` / `min_request_Idq.q`**
   - Configured current limits (positive/negative).
   - Define the maximum torque the ESC will ever command.
-  - All normalized requests (`UART_req`, remote_ADC) are scaled by these bounds.
+  - All normalized requests (`UART_req`, `remote_ADC`) are scaled by these bounds.

 - **`mtr[0]->FOC.enc_angle`**

-  - A 16-bit fixed-point electrical angle, derived from the encoder timer’s CNT, scaled so that it runs 0–65536 per electrical cycle, and resynchronized by the encoder’s Z-pulse via CCR1.
+  - A 16-bit fixed-point mechanical angle, derived from the encoder timer’s CNT, scaled so that it runs 0–65536 per cycle, and resynchronized by the encoder’s Z-pulse via CCR1.
   - `mtr[0]->FOC.enc_angle` is calculated as:
   - enc_angle=pole_pairs×enc_ratio×(CNT−CCR3)+offset
   - `CNT` gives the live position, while `CCR3` (index pulse latch) ensures the angle resets to a known reference once per mechanical revolution.